FreshAlacrity/front-tracker/README.md

   -  if somebody was trying to use a pentagram to summon you and there was space to put 5 objects, what 5 things would summon you in particular? (can this be phrased more clearly/made shorter?)

 ### UI & Styling
+- [ ] grey out the log switch button after submitting and show a 'succesfully logged' message
+- [ ] set PK colors as profile background colors
-- plaintext/screen reader friendsly mode that loads no images
+- [ ] plaintext/screen reader friendsly mode that loads no images
-- dots around the rim in 12 hour clock positions for digits
+- [ ] dots around the rim in 12 hour clock positions for digits
-  - test out doing sigil-style connections between them over portraits and for members with no portrait
+  - [ ] test out doing sigil-style connections between them over portraits and for members with no portrait
-- fields should have outline dark grey, buttons should be solid
 - [ ] support for section headers
   - 100% width
   - Active, Available, and Unavailable